pyeventsourcing/eventsourcing/docs/topics/process.rst

 long as processing can happen at all, production will also be reliable.
 By extension, a system composed exclusively of reliable processes will also be reliable.

-The definition of "reliability" doesn't include "availability".
-A disorderly environment shouldn't cause disorderly processing.
-Infrastructure failures should only cause processing *delays*.
+This definition of reliability doesn't include availability.
+Infrastructure failures may cause processing *delays*.
+But disorderly environments shouldn't cause disorderly processing.

 To limit the scope of this discussion, it is assumed here that whatever records have been committed by a process are not somehow damaged by random sudden